-St. Michael's Media is a 501(c)(3) nonprofit organization formed under the laws of Michigan that publishes news stories about societal issues and a particular focus on the Catholic Church.
-(First Amended Complaint ("FAC") at ¶ 3.)
+St. Michael's Media is a registered 501(c)(3) nonprofit organization formed under the laws of Michigan that publishes news stories about societal issues and a particular focus on the Catholic Church.
+(Compl. ¶ 3.)
 St. Michael's often criticizes the current leadership of the Church, inter alia in regard to the perception of corruption in the Church and claims that the Church protects priests and other church officials responsible for the sexual abuse of minors.
-(Id. at ¶ 8.)
+(Id. at ¶ 7.)

 The United States Conference of Catholic Bishops (the "USCCB") is scheduled to conduct its Fall General Assembly from November 15-18, 2021, at the Baltimore Waterfront Marriott.
-(Id. at ¶ 9.)
+(Id. at ¶ 8.)
 Numerous bishops and other high-ranking Catholic Church leaders will be in attendance.
 (Id.)

 On June 16, 2021, St. Michael's Media prepared to hold a rally at the MECU Pavilion in Baltimore on November 16, 2021, titled the "Bishops: Enough is Enough Prayer Rally."
-(Id. at ¶ 10.)
+(Id. at ¶ 9.)
 The MECU Pavilion is directly adjacent to the Waterfront Marriott Hotel.
 (Id.)
-On this date, St. Michael's Media discussed entering into valid contractual relationships with SMG, which operates under the name Royal Farms Arena ("Royal Farms"), the contract agency hired by the City of Baltimore to manage events at the MECU Pavilion.
+St. Michael's Media entered into valid contractual relationships with Royal Farms Arena ("Royal Farms"), the contract agency hired by the City of Baltimore to manage events at the MECU Pavilion.
 (Id.)
 St. Michael's chose this time and location for its rally specifically because it would take place at the same time and immediately adjacent to the USCCB Fall General Assembly.
-(Id. at ¶ 11.)
+(Id. at ¶ 10.)
 The purpose of the rally is to engage in protected speech criticizing elements of the power structure of the Catholic Church in a situation where the speech would reach the Church's leadership.
 (Id.)
 St. Michael's rally is also planned to include praying the Rosary, and thus will be an explicitly religious demonstration.
-(Id. at ¶ 12.)
+(Id. at ¶ 11.)

 St. Michael's Media held this same kind of rally, at the same location and also coinciding with the USCCB's Fall General Assembly, in November 2018.
-(Id. at ¶ 13.)
+(Id. at ¶ 12.)
 The City of Baltimore permitted St. Michael's to hold this rally, and no individuals or property was harmed during this rally.
 (Id.)
 The only thing that was disturbed was the USCCB's desire to operate without being questioned.

 Prior to August 5, 2021, Royal Farms did not indicate there would be any problems with the rally.
-(Id. at ¶ 14.)
+(Id. at ¶ 13.)
 Relying on Royal Farms's acceptance of the rally, St. Michael's paid a \$3,000 deposit.
 (Id.)
 St. Michael's then spent weeks communicating with Royal Farms regarding the logistics of the rally.
 (Id.)
 St. Michael's also began publicly promoting the rally, resulting in thousands of reservations and booking over a dozen speakers to discuss topics of interest to rally-goers.
 (Id.)